c++ - Return string read from buffer and function without dynamic allocation? -

 // instance of buffer class "buffer" calling readstr(): cout << buffer.readstr() << endl; // or... ubyte string[] = buffer.string();

-usages similar call result in same memory leak data not being deleted via delete. don't think there way around this, not entirely sure if it's possible.
+usages similar call result in same memory leak data not being deleted via delete

-there @ least 3 ways reimplement method avoid direct allocation new.
+there @ least 3 ways reimplement method avoid direct allocation new

 the good:

-use std::vector (this allocate heap memory):
+(this allocate heap memory):

 std::vector<ubyte> readstr() { std::vector<ubyte> result; (uint16 = 0; < bytesize; i++) { result.push_back(buffer[byteindex]); byteindex++; if (buffer[byteindex - 1] == ubyte(0)) { byteindex++; break; } } return result; }